michaelbausor/google-cloud-common/contributing/readme.md

 ## Opening an issue

 If you've tried everything in our [Troubleshooting](/troubleshooting/readme.md) guide and are still running into problems, it is probably time to open a GitHub issue.
 GitHub provides a guide, [Mastering Issues](https://guides.github.com/features/issues/), that is useful if you are unfamiliar with the process.
-Here are the specific steps for opening a gcloud issue:
+Here are the specific steps for opening a Google Cloud issue:

 1. Go to the project issues page on GitHub.
 1. Click the green `New Issue` button located in the upper right corner.